Monday, September 21, 2009

 Wednesday, March 18, 2009

 After several more intensive years of loitering in music stores, sketching, computer drafting, patent searching, tooling and prototype building, the result is the Von Mir.
 The first model, the Boxtail, is inspired by the timeless hourglass shape of the mountain dulcimer.
-The second model, the Surge, has an aesthetic mix that recalls surfboards and exotic car fenders (I fantasize regularly over 30's Bugattis).
+The second model, the Pintail, has an aesthetic mix that recalls surfboards and exotic car fenders (I fantasize regularly over 30's Bugattis).
 Von Mirs are not boutique guitars, however.
 They are built to be sweated on, shaken, jerked, squeezed, scratched, even dropped (guitar repair shops need work too).